 diocese.
 A diocese is the territorial jurisdiction of a bishop.
 With respect to Catholic schools, a diocese functions as the central administrative office for schools within a defined jurisdictional unit of the Catholic Church (e.g., the Archdiocese of Washington).

 disadvantaged minority.
 Used to define minority school status, historically disadvantaged minorities include Black students and Hispanic students.

 discriminant validity.
 A type of construct validity where it is shown that assessment scores have a low correlation with other scores that should not be related to the assessment of interest; in contrast, convergent validity shows that assessment scores have a high correlation with other scores that should be related to the assessment of interest.

 distractor.
 An incorrect response choice included in a multiple-choice item.

 district size.
 A variable used in sampling schools which classifies schools into two groups: large districts and small districts.
 Large districts contain at least 20 percent of the jurisdiction's eligible grade enrollment.
 Small districts contain less than 20 percent of the jurisdiction's eligible grade enrollment.

 Educational Testing Service (ETS).
 The item development, instruments, database, and data analysis contractor for NAEP.

 effect size.
 A way to compare the scores for two groups or for the same group under two different conditions that takes into account how variable the scores are; the standardized mean difference is the most common example.

-English language learners (ELL).
+English learners (EL).
 A term used to describe students who are in the process of acquiring English language skills and knowledge.
 Some schools refer to these students using the term limited-English-proficient (LEP).
 "Limited English Proficient" is also the terminology used in NAEP technical documentation prior to the 2005 NAEP assessment.

 ETS.
 See Educational Testing Service.